6 Project Management Leadership Styles

 The authoritative style works best when the team needs a new vision because circumstances have changed or when explicit guidance is not required.

+Applying this style can improve project outcomes and positively impact the organization.
 If this style were summed up in one phrase, it would be “Come with me.”

 3. Affiliative Leadership

-Affiliative leadership is a ubiquitous management style used by project managers and positively impacts the project team.
+Affiliative leadership is a common management style among project managers and positively impacts the project team.
+It builds strong relationships and prioritizes digital communication tools to maintain team cohesion, especially in remote work settings.

-Affiliative and servant leadership styles build strong relationships and prioritize digital communication tools to maintain team cohesion. increasingly use digital communication tools to maintain team cohesion, especially in remote work settings.
-The affiliative style works best when teammates need to heal from a trauma or when the team needs to rebuild trust.
+The affiliative leadership style works best when teammates need to heal from a trauma or when the team needs to rebuild trust.

 4. Democratic Leadership

-The democratic style is most effective when the leader needs the team to buy into or own a decision, plan, or goal or if they are uncertain and need fresh ideas from qualified teammates.
+This style is most effective when the leader needs the team to commit to a decision, plan, or goal or when fresh ideas are needed from qualified teammates.
+In short, it could be summed up as, “What do you think?”

 5. Pacesetting Leadership

 Pacesetting leaders are integrating AI-driven analytics to set achievable yet challenging team benchmarks.
+The pacesetting style works best depending on the team’s level of motivation and skill.

 6. Coaching Leadership